-Saturdays (All classes are 45 minutes):
+Saturdays (All classes begin on the hour and are 45 minutes):

-- Pilates 7am
+- Tai Chi at 7am

-- Yoga 8am
+- Yoga at 8am

-- Strength Training 9am
+- Pilates at 9am

-- Zumba® 10am
+- Zumba® at 10am

 About Millennium Park

-What is now Millennium Park was first conceived in late 1997 with Mayor Richard M. Daley’s vision of turning the area into a new public space for residents of Chicago.
-The original plan called for a 16-acre park and outdoor music venue in the traditional Beaux Arts style of Grant Park.
-Over time, with the commitment of the private sector and the involvement of world-renowned architect Frank Gehry, the project evolved into an ambitious undertaking featuring a collection of world-renowned artists, architects, planners, landscape architects and designers.
+- Millennium Park was first conceived in late 1997 by former Mayor Richard M. Daley as a new public space for residents of Chicago.
+The original plan called the traditional Beaux Arts style of Grant Park.

-Learn more about Millennium Park’s conversion into a state-of-the-art public space with Chicago Public Library’s digital photography collection: Millennium Park.
+- Learn more about Millennium Park’s conversion into a state-of-the-art public space with Chicago Public Library’s digital photography collection: Millennium Park.